-Students use CU as a living laboratory, to examine policy issues on campus and in the broader community.
-Environmental Center students lead projects, where they learn to analyze sustainability challenges, propose solutions, and work on implementing these solutions.
-Many of these student projects have led to operational and social change at CU Boulder.
-Because of this success, our campus is recgonized for being a strong influence for all of higher education sustainability operations and programs.
+Students use CU as a living laboratory to examine social, political, and environmental issues both on campus and in the broader Colorado community.
+Environmental Center students lead projects through which they learn to analyze sustainability challenges, propose creative solutions, and effectively implement these solutions.
+Many of these student projects have led to social and operational change at the University of Colorado Boulder.

 There are a few ways to get started....

 Ready to jump in?
 Sign yourself up for the CU Environmental Center Sustainability Leadership Initiative!
 It is a fast and comprehensive introduction to various sustainability fields, community involvement, and of course, the CU Environmental Center.
 Beginning with an informational tour of the Environmental Center office, UMC Bike station, and Recycling Operations Center (ROC), participants will dive headfirst into the behind-the-scenes operations of one of the nation’s leading organizations in campus sustainability.
 Throughout the program, students will partake in Ralphie’s Green Stampede, the nation’s first Zero Waste collegiate sporting event, disseminate recycling knowledge to residence halls with the Recycling Dorm Storms, help increase the energy efficiency of the wider Boulder community with the Energy Green Teams, help the Promotions team spread the news about sustainability, and wrap it all up with a short blog about the experience, to be published on the ECenter website!